hired 1 time on Thumbtack

 It is my personal mission to do whatever is necessary to ensure that not one more child drowns.
 I teach in pools throughout Connecticut, including Greenwich, Stamford, New Canaan, Ridgefield, Wilton, Westport, Milford, Bristol, and Newington.

 For an additional fee, I will come to your pool for private, at-home lessons.
 Lesson fees range from $30.00 per lesson to $100.00 per lesson, depending upon the location.
-YOU MUST CONTACT ME DIRECTLY AT INFANTAQUATICSCT FOR PRICING AND AVAILABILITY.
+Please contact me at Infant Aquatics CT for pricing and availability.

 I typically start teaching children when they begin crawling, generally 6 to 8 months of age.
 For this age group, we teach survival floating that is, rotating from a facedown position in the water to a survival float.